GPT-like transformer model for silicon tracking detector simulation: Validation and Results

 \section{Validation and Results}

 As introduced in \cref{sec:model}, five different models are trained.
 The inference is performed on the test sample to ensure that only events never seen by the neural network are used for validation.
 Two levels of validation are performed.
 Hit-level validation compares cumulative distributions of hit properties with the rounded reference \textsc{Geant4} simulation, on which the model was also trained on.
+Three representative muon trajectories as predicted by the two simulation types are shown in \cref{fig:results:scatter:mu}.
 The goal of this paper is to evaluate how well neural networks can be trained to generate silicon tracker hits, so results will always be compared with rounded \textsc{Geant4} data, even if that does not provide the same physics performance as the unmodified \textsc{Geant4} hits.

 Higher-level track-based validation is also performed.
 Simulated hits are reconstructed using the ACTS tracking software using the default Open Data Detector reference configuration~\cite{SiliconAI_Validator}.
 The performance of each simulation model is evaluated at the track seeding stage and at the very end of the track reconstruction workflow.